 Once done, it’s time for sketching and prototyping.
 Similar to a product design process, in designing data, prototypes can be made and used in garnering feedback.
 This could be in the form of sharing simple sketches with key stakeholders to get their input.

-2. Start with basic overview
+2. Start with a basic overview

 Think of dashboard design as designing the front page of a newspaper.
 You know people are going to pick it up, expecting to see an overview of breaking news and quickly scan if there are any headlines of interest.
 If there are, then that’s when they would crack open the newspaper to read the intended section.

-This is how the front page of a dashboard supposed to work – users should be able to see all the important information at first glance, and click/turn to the next page to read more on the data that is relevant to them.
+This is how the front page of a dashboard supposed to work – users should be able to see all the important information at first glance and click/turn to the next page to read more on the data that is relevant to them.

 The only difference between a newspaper and a dashboard is that the first page of dashboards doesn’t need to contain a lot of text.
 Copious amounts of text can cloud key information and create disinterest.
-Always try to be more visual when presenting the data, and be thoughtful in colour choices and combinations.
+Always try to be more visual when presenting the data, and be thoughtful in color choices and combinations.

 3. Provide easy, intuitive orientation and navigation